-This may surprise you, but in almost 22 years of coaching senior executives and individual contributors the two words I have coached my clients more than any others are….
+This may surprise you, but in over 23 years of coaching senior executives and individual contributors the two words I have coached my clients more than any others are….

 And then ask more questions.

 Recently on a coaching call with a client we were discussing how important it is to simply Shut Up and listen to your team members.
 In my conversations with his key team members it had come up numerous times that this particular leader while extremely smart and good at their job, was not a very good listener.